 One way to show the network evolution is through static images from different time points.
 While we can generate those one by one as we did above, ndtv offers an easier way.
-The command to do that is filmstrip.
+The command to do that is filmstrip().
 As in the par() function controlling base R plot parameters, here mfrow sets the number of rows and columns in the multi-plot grid.

-We can pre-compute the animation coordinates (otherwise they get calculated when you generate the animation).
+Next, let's generate a network animation.
+We can pre-compute the coordinates for it (otherwise they get calculated when we generate the animation).
 Here animation.mode is the layout algorithm - one of "kamadakawai", "MDSJ", "Graphviz" and "useAttribute" (user-generated coordinates).

-The parameter interval is the time between layouts, aggregate.dur is the time presented in each layout, rule is the rule for displaying elements (e.g. any: active any toime during that period, all active the entire period, etc.)
+In filmstrip() above and in the animation computation below, slice.par is a list of parameters controlling how the network visualization moves through time.
+The parameter interval is the time step between layouts, aggregate.dur is the period shown in each layout, rule is the rule for displaying elements (e.g. any: active at any point during that period, all: active during the entire period, etc).

 '''

 compute.animation(net3.dyn, animation.mode = "kamadakawai",

 slice.par=list(start=0, end=50, interval=1,

 aggregate.dur=1, rule='any'))

 render.d3movie(net3.dyn, usearrows = F,

 displaylabels = F, label=net3 %v% "media",

 bg="#ffffff", vertex.border="#333333",

 vertex.cex = degree(net3)/2,

 vertex.col = net3.dyn %v% "col",

 edge.lwd = (net3.dyn %e% "weight")/3,

 edge.col = '#55555599',

 vertex.tooltip = paste("Name:", (net3.dyn %v% "media") , "

 ",

 "Type:", (net3.dyn %v% "type.label")),

 edge.tooltip = paste("Edge type:", (net3.dyn %e% "type"), "

 ",

 "Edge weight:", (net3.dyn %e% "weight" ) ),

 launchBrowser=T, filename="Media-Network-Dynamic.html",

 render.par=list(tween.frames = 30, show.time = F),

-plot.par=list(mar=c(0,0,0,0)), output.mode='inline')
+plot.par=list(mar=c(0,0,0,0)), output.mode='inline' )

 '''

-To embed this, we add parameter output.mode='inline'.
+To embed this animation, we add the parameter output.mode='inline'.

-In addition to dynamic nodes and edges, ndtv takes dynamic attributes.
+In addition to dynamic nodes and edges, ndtv also takes dynamic attributes.
 We could have added those to the es and vs data frames above.
-In addition, the plotting function can evaluate special parameters and generate dynamic arguments on the fly.
-For example, function(slice) { do some calculations with slice } will perform operations on the current time slice, allowing us to change parameters dynamically.
+However, the plotting function can also evaluate special parameters and generate dynamic arguments on the fly.
+For example, function(slice) { do some calculations with slice } will perform operations on the current time slice of the network, allowing us to change parameters dynamically.